yakvrz/minesweeper-ppo/ARCHITECTURE.md

 * Train an agent to play Minesweeper efficiently on standard boards (8×8×10; later 16×16×40, 16×30×99).
 * Keep the code minimal and fast: vectorized NumPy env on CPU, PyTorch model and PPO on GPU.
 * Provide clean module boundaries and typed APIs for quick iteration.
-* Enable an imitation-learning warm start from a rule-based solver.

 ## Non-Goals (for now)